1) Can the spacing be changed / influenced?

 For more information, see:

-In some cases, it may be possible that the end user has tried to use foreign characters or emoji's.
-These may appear in the preview, but when the artwork is generated by the platform there may be a mismatch.
-This is not that the foreign characters have been rendered incorrectly, it's because they don't exist for the selected font type on the CPP so there is nothing to render - see here http://www.martinstoeckli.ch/fontmap/fontmap.html
+In some cases, the end user may have tried to use special / foreign characters or emoji's.
+These may appear in the preview, but when the artwork is generated by the platform there is a mismatch.
+This is not that the special / foreign characters have been rendered incorrectly, it's because they don't exist for the selected font type, so there is nothing to render - see here http://www.martinstoeckli.ch/fontmap/fontmap.html

 Here is the technical explanation:

 The Unicode standard defines 109,384 possible characters that a user can type into a system (most of them are typed by using non-Qwerty keyboards, modifier keys, copy and pasting or using a tool like the windows character map).